Studying Missiology

 6. The ideal graduates of a missiology program would have a drive to speak well the language of the people to whom they will go.
 Keyword: "Communicator"

-7. The person could effectively communicate with home constituency about ministry vision, activities and needs.
+7. The person could effectively communicate with the home constituency about ministry vision, activities and needs.
 Keyword: "Mobilizer"

 8. The person would feel at ease being in company with and in making friends with educated people of other cultures

-9. The person would have a "clear missionary vision," i.e. a sense of what God has called the Church to do and where we are in terms of fulfilling that call.
+9. The person would have a "clear missionary vision," i.e., a sense of what God has called the Church to do and where we are in terms of fulfilling that call.
 Key thought: "On fire with love"

 What should that ideal graduate have read?